mdejesus23/melnerdz-website/src/content/projects/preparation-app.md

 <br>
 <br>

 I've developed a simple **Preparation App** for our church organization.
 This full-stack web application is designed to streamline the process of preparation for various church activities.
-Below are some of the key features of the app:
 <br>
 <br>

+**Features:**

 - **<i class="fab fa-node-js text-lblue"></i> Node.js with Express Backend:** The backend is powered by Node.js with Express, providing a robust and scalable environment for handling server-side operations.
 - **<i class="fas fa-database text-lblue"></i> MongoDB for Data Storage:** All data, including user information and preparation themes, is securely stored in a MongoDB database, ensuring efficient data retrieval and management.